-The Community Council could be likened to a municipal council.
-The President corresponds to the mayor; the vice presidents to the assistants and the Community Councillors correspond to the municipal councillors.
-The maximum term is six years, like that of a municipal councillor.
+The Community Council could be likened to a city council.
+The President corresponds to the mayor; the vice presidents to the assistants and the Community Councillors correspond to the town councillors.
+The maximum term is six years, like that of a town councillor.

 In its deliberations, the Community Council settles the business that comes within the powers of the Urban Community.
-All the deliberations adopted by a majority of the Community Council are subject to legality control by the Prefect.
+All the deliberations adopted by a majority of the Community Council are subject to a check for legality by the Prefect.
 At each meeting of the deliberating body, the President reports on the Bureau's work and on the powers exercised by the delegations of the deliberating body.
 The Council must meet at least once per quarter on invitation by the President.